shadrahman10/support/docs/deployment-options.md

 * The **Paramify Platform Installer** is a GUI-based admin console which supports easy configuration and lifecycle management, including deploying and upgrading the Paramify application.
 See [Paramify Platform Installer](ppi) for details on how to setup the GUI and then deploy Paramify.
 * **Helm** is a commonly used CLI method of configuring and installing an application into a Kubernetes cluster.
 See [Helm Deploy to Azure](deploy-helm-azure) for an example of creating an AKS cluster with Terraform and deploying Paramify via Helm.

+For a more detailed example of standing up an EKS cluster in AWS and then deploying Paramify into it you could follow the instructions at [Deploy to EKS in AWS](deploy-eks-aws).

 ### Embedded Cluster
 An embedded cluster is a single-node solution which can be more easily managed, but is not as resilient or scalable as a full Kubernetes cluster.